 Everybody has positive and negative sides; likewise, Netflix has its weaknesses.
-Though Netflix remains an OTT king, there is much weakness that may become a nightmare to Netflix for its growth.
+Though Netflix remains an OTT king, many weaknesses may become a nightmare for Netflix its growth.

-1. Limited Copyrights – Netflix doesn’t own most of the content it shows in their library, affecting the company directly.
-The licenses taken from the production house expire after some period of time; after expiration, content should be taken down from their library.
+1. Limited Copyrights – Netflix doesn’t own most of the content it shows in its library, affecting the company directly.
+The licenses taken from the production house expire after some time; content should be taken down from their library after expiration.

-2. Increasing Debt – As Netflix is started to make their own content, they need more money to fund its projects debt to fund new content.
+2. Increasing Debt – As Netflix started making its content, it needed more money to fund its project’s debt to fund new content.
 Today, Netflix reported $15.8 billion in debt and planned to raise $1 billion more through a debt offering.
-The increase in debt every year is a major weakness.
+The increase in debt every year is a significant weakness.

 4. Rigid Pricing – Customers demand customized pricing with more options.
 Unfortunately, Netflix’s pricing model is rigid, with only three tiers, Basic, Standard, and Premium.
 The lack of different options has contributed to stagnation in the number of new subscriptions.

 6. Support Shortages – The number of Netflix users and hacked accounts increased in the first six months of 2020 because people were stuck at home due to the Pandemic.
 To make matters worse, Netflix reduced support hours.
-Users were frustrated by the shortage of customer support and had to wait longer to retake their accounts compromised by hackers.
+Users were frustrated by the shortage of customer support.
+They had to wait longer to retake their accounts compromised by hackers.

-7. Raising Prices – Netflix has raised its subscription prices, while other new video streaming services such as Disney+ ($6.99 per month) and Apple TV+($4.99 per month) have introduced their services at much lower prices.
+7. Raising Prices – Netflix has raised its subscription prices.
+In contrast, other new video streaming services, such as Disney+ ($6.99 per month) and Apple TV+($4.99 per month), have introduced their services at much lower prices.

 O Stands For Opportunities

 1. Low–Price Mobile Streaming Option: Netflix can offer a lower-priced option to retain subscribers in other international markets as it did in India for just $3/Month.
-They should rethink it to expand this kind of offers in other counties too.
+They should also rethink it to expand this kind of offer in other counties.

-2. Exploit Ad-Based Mode: Other streaming services like youtube, Disney, MX Player uses a hybrid business model for its customer where they use both subscription and ads based models which helps them to earns revenue from multiple sources if Netflix can adopt an advertising-based business model too and boost their revenue at least by 15% to 20%.
+2. Exploit Ad-Based Mode: Other streaming services like youtube, Disney, and MX Player uses a hybrid business model for its customer where they use both subscription and ads based models, which helps them to earn revenue from multiple sources if Netflix can adopt an advertising-based business model too and boost their revenue at least by 15% to 20%.

 3. New Content library: It can expand its content licensing by increasing the contracts with numerous production houses worldwide.
-Additionally, Netflix can also refresh its content library as it is now producing its original content more nowadays.
+Additionally, Netflix can refresh its content library as it is now producing its original content more.

-4. Alliances: It can also alliance with various internet companies, production companies and offer bundle packages in different countries.
+4. Alliances: It can also ally with various internet and production companies and offer bundle packages in different countries.
 Partnerships can prove to be beneficial for Netflix.

 5. Donations: Netflix has pledged its holding from now on to support Black communities, which amounts to $100 million.
-It shows great Corporate Social Responsibility and helps to improve its brand credibility.
+It shows excellent Corporate Social Responsibility and helps to improve its brand credibility.